ssamsonau/Spectroscopy/notes/Thickness.md

   * Testing for wide range of m values
   * Blue - means difference near blue spectral end, IR - near IR spectral end
   * Obtained range is ~ 200 nm - 160 um
+  * This is only estimation.
+Using the full avaialbe to spectrometer spectrum of 200-1050 nm, and not limiting pattern with 200 nm, smaller thickness can be detected.

 ![](Thickness_files/figure-html/unnamed-chunk-1-1.png)<!-- -->